AIMS-PolyU/DesignProject/README.md

-This project is extracted from the project https://github.com/randybeard/mavsim_public.
+Extracted from the project https://github.com/randybeard/mavsim_public.